 Is convenience important to you?
 If so, these oatmeal cups could be perfect.
 On top of being easy to make and serve, Kodiak Cakes Oatmeal has whole grains with no artificial flavors or preservatives.
 They come in delicious flavors like chocolate chip, maple and brown sugar, and peanut butter chocolate.

 This breakfast cereal is much more than just a cereal; it’s a superfood!
 Qi’a Superfood high-protein cereal is packed with quinoa, chia seeds, and hemp.
 There’s lots of fiber, and it even contains omega-3 fatty acids.
 If you’re into gluten-free, vegan, or GMO-free foods, this is perfect for you.

 Can you believe they fit ten grains into this high-protein cereal?
 Neither could we, but it’s true!
 All those grains make this hot cereal choice a great source of fiber.
 Plus, the low-sugar and low-calorie counts will help you avoid crashing an hour after munching on this tasty breakfast.

 5. 365 Everyday Value High Fiber Cereal

-Choose a cereal that has no more than 5 grams of sugar per serving.
+As a general rule, it’s best not to choose a cereal with more than 5 grams of sugar per serving.